REDl3east/bool-search/README.md

 **Search D**: (NOT cats) OR (NOT dogs).

 ## Boolean Expression
 The command line takes an EXPR parameter.
 This is where you define the boolean expression that will be used to search files.
-There are five main keywords that are used to define expressions: and, or, not, (, ), and an identifier.
+There are six main keywords that are used to define expressions: 'and', 'or', 'not', '(', ')', and an identifier.
 In order for parentheses to register, they must be surrounded by spaces.
 The precendence of each operator goes like this: '()' first, 'not' second, 'and' third, and 'or' forth.
 The expression is evaluated in that order.
 So, "cat or dog and pig", the 'and' operation is done first.
-In, "cat and not dog or fish", the not operation is done first, then the and, and finally the 'or'.
-The identifier is a search term and can be any printable characters.
+In, "cat and not dog or fish", the 'not' operation is done first, then the 'and', and finally the 'or'.
+The identifier is a search term and is defined to be any printable characters.
+If all you want an open parethesis to be an identifier, then you can escape it by doing the following: "\\(".
+An example would be: "main and not \\(".

 ## Usage
 ```